Skip to content

 • Why the 21st century belongs to active E & H antennas

-Validation snapshot: CM is the outer‑surface current on the coax shield and attached metalwork.
+CM is the outer‑surface current on the coax shield and attached metalwork.
 It is independent of the desired differential (TEM) mode inside the coax.
-Pattern corruption and noise pickup from CM are measurable: 20–30 dB receive‑noise rise at HF is common when chokes are removed; feedline‑induced lobes are visible in both NEC models and field pattern checks.
+Pattern corruption and noise pickup from CM are measurable, but the exact receive-noise penalty is installation-dependent.
+In severe HF cases, removing or bypassing effective feedpoint choking can produce a large apparent noise increase; in other installations the change may be modest.
+A defensible before/after number should state the band, site noise environment, feedline routing, choke impedance, mast/tower bonding, antenna height, receiver bandwidth, and measurement method.
 Target ZCM ≥ 5 kΩ at band center for robust suppression.

 Why Yagis Are So Susceptible

-Yagis are usually fed unbalanced (coax) into a structure that wants balanced currents.
-Any imbalance at the feedpoint drives CM on the outside of the coax and everything it touches.
+Yagis are usually fed unbalanced, with coax, into a structure where symmetry matters.
+Any imbalance at the feedpoint can drive CM on the outside of the coax and anything bonded or capacitively coupled to it.

 • Element geometry & coupling: Tight parasitic coupling intensifies sensitivity to small asymmetries; nearby metal “talks back.”

-• Asymmetric installation: A coax drop down one side, a boom‑to‑mast plate, or an off‑center balun all inject imbalance.
+• Asymmetric installation: A coax drop down one side, a boom‑to‑mast plate, or an off‑center balun can inject imbalance.

 • Metallic surroundings: Rotators, masts, and towers provide capacitive/inductive return paths for CM.

-• Long feedlines: Electrically long, unchoked coax becomes a very capable receive antenna at HF/6 m.
+• Long feedlines: Electrically long, unchoked coax can become a very capable receive antenna at HF/6 m.

-“Balanced vs unbalanced” isn’t a moral story—it’s where unintended current can (and will) flow when you give it a path.
+“Balanced vs unbalanced” isn’t a moral story—it’s where unintended current can flow when you give it a path.

 Common Mode vs Differential Mode

-Differential mode is the intended TEM wave inside the coax; fields are confined.
-Common mode rides the outer shield surface against “ground,” freely coupling to the environment like a random wire.
-Consequences:
+Differential mode is the intended TEM wave inside the coax; fields are largely confined.
+Common mode rides the outer shield surface against the surrounding environment, so the feedline can behave like a random wire coupled to local noise sources.
+Consequences can include:

 • Unpredictable pattern distortion and false lobes

-• Raised receive noise floor (local hash couples onto the feedline)
+• Raised receive noise floor when local noise couples onto the feedline

 • Degraded F/B and skewed bearing indications